apache/comdev-site/source/apache-way/apache-project-maturity-model.md

  </dd>

  <dt id="CS40">CS40</dt>
  <dd>In Apache projects, vetoes are only valid for code commits.
-The person exercising the veto mush justify it with a technical explanation, as per the Apache voting rules
+The person exercising the veto must justify it with a technical explanation, as per the Apache voting rules
 defined in CS30.
 </dd>